Home

 My Mentor for this research endeavor was Stepan Ozerov, a PhD candidate from Purdue University.
 This paper is currently under the publication at the International Journal of High School Research.

-Ongoing research at Ahmedabad University
+Ongoing research at Nirma University

 My research goal